TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

      - **Axis Titles**:
        - X-axis: Label as **"Month"**.
        - Y-axis: Label as **"Revenue"**.

-#### Interpretation
-This Line Chart provides a visual summary of sales patterns, making it easy to:
-- Identify high-demand months.
-- Recognize seasonal fluctuations.
-- Plan promotions and allocate resources effectively.

 #### Step 3: Add a Slicer for Enhanced Interactivity